dustinpfister/blog_posts/_posts/phaser-gameobj-input-keyboard.md

 layout: post
 categories: phaser
 id: 64
-updated: 2017-10-22 13:48:59
+updated: 2018-10-19 20:25:53
-version: 1.6
+version: 1.7
 ---

-In this post I will be outlining a quick demo in which I am moving a sprite around the screen using the keyboard in [phaser](http://phaser.io/), using an instance of the keyboard handler at via [game.input](/2017/10/13/phaser-gameobj-input/).
+In this post I will be outlining a quick demo in which I am moving a sprite around the screen using the keyboard in [phaser ce](https://photonstorm.github.io/phaser-ce/index.html), using an instance of the keyboard handler via [game.input](/2017/10/13/phaser-gameobj-input/).
 I will also cover the different options on how to work with keyboard input.
 It is possible to poll a key from an update method, or create an object in which handlers, can be attached, as well as a combination of the two if desired.

 <!-- more -->

-{% phaser_top %}
+## 1 - What to know

-{% phaser_if_new_mess %}
+This is a post in which I am writing about some examples that make use of the [keyboard class](https://photonstorm.github.io/phaser-ce/Phaser.Keyboard.html) in phaser ce.
+There is a lot to take in when it comes to the keyboard manager, and there is also much more to write about when it comes to handing input in general.

-## phaser keyboard isDown example
+## 2 - Phaser keyboard isDown example

 One way to make use of keyboard input in phaser is to use the isDown method of the input hander via game.input.keyboard.isDown.
 This would be used in an update method of a state object, rather than a handler that is fire each time the key is pressed.
 As such you might end up with something like this: